Samuels5/task9start/README.md

 website: https://task9start.vercel.app/app

-you can signup with your email or google account if you don't want to signup with your email you can use "finicih622@ploncy.com" as email you can use "s" as password
+you can signup with your email or google account

+if you don't want to signup with your email

+you can use "finicih622@ploncy.com" as email and

+you can use "s" as password

 steps for runing the up